 The VDD_CORE rail can deliver up to 1.2A at 1.1V.
-This rail is not accessible for use anywhere else on the board and only connects to the processor.
-This rail is fixed at 1.1V and is not scaled.
+This rail is not accessible for use anywhere else on the board and connects only to the processor.
+This rail is fixed at 1.1V and is should not be adjusted by SW using the PMIC.
+If you do, then the processor will no longer process.